RetireJS/retire.js/repository/README.md

 ### jsrepository-master.json

 Lists vulnerable javascript libraries. §§version§§ is a placeholder for a regex capturing versions with numbers + alpha/beta/rc1 etc.
-Ranges are the vulnerable ranges.
-Just leave out "atOrAbove" if all version below a version are vulnerable.
-Set "below" to "999" if a fix will never be provided (e.g. the library is no longer maintained).

 ```
 		"retire-example": {  //user friendly name of library